IsaacSchemm/DeviantArtFs/README.md

 Since version 1.1, DeviantArtFs supports automatic refreshing of tokens when it recieves an HTTP 401 response.
 If you'd like to take advantage of it, implement the interface IDeviantArtAutomaticRefreshToken:

-    public interface IDeviantArtAutomaticRefreshToken : IDeviantArtRefreshToken
+    public interface IDeviantArtAutomaticRefreshToken : IDeviantArtAccessToken
     {
+        string RefreshToken { get; }
         IDeviantArtAuth DeviantArtAuth { get; }

         Task UpdateTokenAsync(IDeviantArtRefreshToken value);
     }

 The method UpdateTokenAsync should update the tokens both in the object itself and in the backing store.
-You can find an example implementation in WebApp (TokenWrapper.cs).
+You can find example implementations in WebApp (TokenWrapper.cs) and GalleryViewer (AccessToken.vb).